 Changing Minds on Gay Marriage

-I answered a question on changing minds on gay marriage on 31 March 2013.
-You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.
+I answered a question on changing minds on gay marriage on Philosophy in Action Radio on 31 March 2013.
+You can listen to or download the podcast segment below – or check out the whole episode.

 How might social conservatives be convinced to support gay marriage?
 Rob Portman, a Republican Senator from Ohio, recently decided to openly support gay marriage after his son came out to him and his wife.
 What can be done to help other conservatives see gay marriage in a new light – as a matter of liberty and individual identity?